Last Updated on May 5, 2023

 65 miles | 1 hour

-Fayetteville is one of our favorite day trips from Raleigh for a lot of reasons!
+Fayetteville is one of our favorite places to visit near Raleigh for a lot of reasons!
 Downtown Fayetteville is absolutely wonderful and filled with great shops.

 You’ll also notice that there are plenty of outdoor things to do in Fayetteville too, including the awesome Cape Fear Botanical Garden.
 CFBG is one of the most beautiful botanical gardens you’ll find in North Carolina.

 Since you probably know Fort Bragg is right around the corner, you can expect there to be a lot of patriotic pride in Fayetteville.
 That is an understatement, as you’ll find when visiting any of their veteran-owned breweries and related businesses.

 As you’ll see, there are plenty of ways to support the servicemen and women of Cumberland County and in surrounding counties.

 You can also learn about military history up close at the US Army Airborne and Special Operations Museum.

 77 miles | 1 hour 15 minutes

 From the rise of its textile industry to important civil rights history, Greensboro is an excellent city to visit throughout the year.

 Making the drive is quickest from Durham and Chapel Hill, but day trips from Raleigh to Greensboro are still doable.